appstefan/HighlightSwift/README.md

 }
 ```

-Use the `.font()` modifier to adjust the font size and/or weight.
+Use a `.font()` modifier as usual to adjust the font size and/or weight.
-The design is set internally to `.monospaced`:
+The design will always remain `.monospaced`:
 ```swift
 CodeText(text)
     .font(.system(.callout, weight: .semibold))
 ```

-Optionally, use the `style` and `showBackground` parameters to adjust the appearance:
+Use the `style:` and `showBackground:` parameters to adjust the appearance:
 ```swift
 CodeText(text, style: .paraiso, showBackground: true)
     .font(.body)
 ```

-The result callback provides the detected language and other details:
+Use the result callback to get the detected language and other details:
 ```swift
 CodeText(text) { result in
     print("text: \(result.text)")